 Decorate for the holidays with living plants and trees, and then plant them, instead of using artificial ones this year

 Instead of chopping down and using dead or dying trees and shrubs to decorate for the holidays this year, why not nurture and plant living greenery?
-We’ve got an assortment of Christmas trees and plants for you to choose.
-Each option can be purchased either alone or in groups of 2,5, 25, or even 100 trees.
+We’ve got an assortment of Christmas trees and plants for you.
+Each option can be purchased alone or in groups of 2,5, 25, or even 100 trees.
 You can also select your preferred height upon receipt up to 1-2’, 2-3’, and 3-4’ tall, for example.

-Many different types of trees work as Christmas trees, including the Pine tree (most often the Scotch Pine, Virginia Pine, or White Pine.)
+Many different trees work as Christmas trees, including the Pine tree (most often the Scotch Pine, Virginia Pine, or White Pine.)
 Commonly used in wreath and garland-making, these trees are known for their superior needle retention, significantly when adequately watered.
-Pine trees are fast-growing, providing shade much earlier in their lives than many other trees do.
+Pine trees are fast-growing, providing shade earlier in their lives than many other trees.
 Planting a row of Pine trees together creates a beautiful wind, rain, or sun break for a house, too, and they are straightforward to care for in return.

 Cedar Christmas Trees

 Known as the Eastern Red Cedar, the Cedar Tree is native to a few southern states, including Oklahoma, Texas, and Kansas, and often makes its way into households as the annual Christmas tree there.
 Not only are they lovely with straight needles and feathery limbs, but they smell divine.

 Get your Cedar trees here.
 You can also get a Red Cedar at Tn Nursery